15- Solved problem 3-7 for staggered bolts-tension members

 Investigate the last route acdeg.

-For the last route acdeg, two hole areas to be deducted.
+For the last route, acdeg, two hole areas are to be deducted.
 The net area equals 5.80inch2; there are no staggered lines.
 The net area is to be adjusted; two bolts are on the right side of the sections.
 The estimated area to be multiplied by 10/8 to account for 100% P of the load.
 The final net area equals 9.06 inch2.

-Investigate the route aceg.
+Investigate the route (aceg) and find net area

 What is the least net area for problem 3-7 for staggered bolts?

-The U value equals one since the angle is connected for all the legs.
 The LRFD design strength equals 220 kips; please refer to the next slide for more details about the estimation.

 The LRFD design strength allowable strength value of the final route